STATE OF CONNECTICUT

 All employees who become members of the bargaining unit after December 3, 2001 will keep the annual increment date they had while a member of the Correctional bargaining unit (NP-4).

-For the second year of the agreement (2002-2003) annual increments will be delayed six months and paid accordingly in the pay periods which include January 1, 2003 or July 1, 2003.
-For the third year of the agreement (2003-2004) annual increments will be on time and paid accordingly in the pay periods which include July 1, 2003 or January 1, 2004.
-For the fourth year of the agreement (2004-2005) annual increments will be delayed and paid accordingly in the pay periods which include October 1, 2004 or April 1, 2005.
+There will be no payment of annual increments for the 2005-2006 contract year.
+For the second year of the agreement (2006-2007) annual increments will be delayed six months and paid accordingly in the pay periods which include January 1, 2007 or July 1, 2007.
+For the third year of the agreement (2007-2008) annual increments will be delayed three months and paid accordingly in the pay periods which include October 1, 2007 or April 1, 2008.

-Employees will be eligible for longevity payments for the life of this contract commencing with Fiscal Year 2001-2002.
+Employees will be eligible for longevity payments for the life of this contract.

-Effective June 28, 2002 and thereafter, those employees at the maximum rate of the salary schedule and those employees who will exceed the maximum rate of the salary schedule because of the receipt of an annual increment, will receive a salary adjustment, which exceeds the salary maximum, in the form of a lump sum payment.
+Effective June 28, 2002 and thereafter, those employees at the maximum rate of the salary schedule and those employees who will exceed the maximum rate of Interdepartmental Memorandum -3- June 14, 2006 the salary schedule because of the receipt of an annual increment, will receive a salary adjustment, which exceeds the salary maximum, in the form of a lump sum payment.
 Lump sum payments will be effective on the employee's annual increment or anniversary date.
 The value of the lump sum payment will be two and one half percent (2.5%) of the employee's annual salary.

-For the second year of this agreement (2002-2003) the 2.5% lump sum payment to employees at the maximum step will be delayed six months.
-For the third year of this agreement (2003-2004) the 2.5% lump sum payment to employees at the maximum step will be paid on time.
-For the fourth year of this agreement (2004-2005) the 2.5% lump sum payment to employees at the maximum step will be delayed three months.
+There will be no payment of the maximum rate lump sum payments for the 2005-2006 contract year.
+For the second year of this agreement (2006-2007) the 2.5% lump sum payment to employees at the maximum step will be delayed six months.
+For the third year of this agreement (2007-2008) the 2.5% lump sum payment to employees at the maximum step will be delayed three months.

-All employees whose assigned work shift begins anytime after 2:00 p.m. and before 6 a.m.will be eligible to receive shift differential.
-Night shift differential is $.75 cents per hour effective March 19, 2004.
+All employees whose assigned work shift begins anytime after 2:00 p.m. and before 6:00 a.m. will be eligible to receive shift differential.
+Night shift differential is seventy-five ($.75) cents per hour.
+Effective June 23, 2006, the shift differential will be eighty ($.80) cents per hour.
+Effective July 6, 2007, the shift differential will be eighty-five ($.85) cents per hour.
 Shift differential will only be paid when an employee is actually working.

 Weekend is defined as beginning with the start of the third shift on Friday and terminating with the end of the second shift on Sunday.
 Weekend differential will be paid for working a minimum of six hours on a shift as defined above.

-Weekend differential will be $.50 cents per hour effective March 19, 2004.
+Weekend differential is fifty ($.50) cents per hour.
+Effective June 23, 2006, the weekend differential will be fifty-five ($.55) cents per hour.
+Effective July 6, 2007, the weekend differential will be sixty ($.60) cents per hour.
 The weekend differential will only be paid when an employee is actually working.

 Call Back - Definition: